hakuhodo-technologies/scope-rl/docs/documentation/examples/multiple.rst

 Validating True and Estimated Policy Performance
 ~~~~~~~~~~
-Finally, we also provide funnctions to compare the true and estimated policy performance.
+Finally, we also provide functions to compare the true and estimated policy performance.

 .. code-block:: python